simplefoc/simplefoc.github.io/docs/simplefoc_library/examples/position_control_example_nucleo.md

   motor.initFOC();

   // initial angle target
-  // it will be changed by the motor.command() function motor.target = 0;
+  // it will be changed by the commander class motor.target = 0;

+  // define the motor id
+  command.add('M', onMotor, "motor");

   Serial.println("Motor ready.");
   Serial.println("Set the target angle using serial terminal:");